Active learning and explicit electrostatics enable accurate modeling of electrolytes: Methodology

-The simulations employed cells containing 8 Li$^+$ and PF$_6^-$ ions, along with the corresponding number of solvent molecules: 24/56 EC/EMC molecules for 3:7 ratio, 32/48 EC/EMC molecules for 2:3 ratio, and 40/40 EC/EMC molecules for 1:1 ratio.
+In this study, we calculated ionic conductivity using MTP and MTP-EDQRd for a 1M LiPF$_6$ solution in a 3EC/7EMC (molar ratio) binary solvent at 1~atm and 280, 300, and 320~K. The simulations employed cells containing 8 Li$^+$ and PF$_6^-$ ions, along with the corresponding number of solvent molecules: 24/56 EC/EMC molecules for 3:7 ratio, 32/48 EC/EMC molecules for 2:3 ratio, and 40/40 EC/EMC molecules for 1:1 ratio.
 The simulation cell dimensions were approximately 23~\AA.

-For the MTP calculations, we followed the workflow described in Ref.~\cite{Hou2021} to equilibrate the simulation cell and obtain the equilibrium distribution of ionic pair types.
-We conducted a series of NPT ensemble simulations: first, 1~ns at 300~K, then 1~ns heating up to 380~K and 1~ns maintaining this temperature, then cooling back to 300~K for 1~ns, and 1~ns equilibration at this temperature.
-The resulting structure was used as a starting point for the ionic conductivity calculations.
-After equilibrating the system, to generate independent trajectories from a single starting configuration, we reassigned atom velocities according to the Maxwell distribution with different random seeds.
-Prior to production runs, each independent trajectory was equilibrated in NPT for 500~ps.
-In total, 10 independent trajectories of 2.5~ns each were obtained, providing 25~ns of statistical sampling for each temperature.
+For the ionic conductivity calculations, we followed the workflow described in Ref.~\cite{Hou2021} to equilibrate the simulation cell and obtain the equilibrium distribution of ion pair types.
+The equilibration procedure consisted of a series of NPT simulations: 1~ns at 300~K, followed by 1~ns of heating to 380~K and 1~ns at 380~K, then 1~ns of cooling back to 300~K and a final 1~ns equilibration at 300~K. The resulting structure was used as the starting point for ionic conductivity calculations.
+To generate independent trajectories from the equilibrated structure, atom velocities were reassigned according to the Maxwell distribution using different random seeds.
+Prior to the production runs, each trajectory was equilibrated in the NPT ensemble for 500~ps.
+In total, we ran 10 independent trajectories of 2.5~ns each, corresponding to 25~ns overal simulation time per temperature.
+For MTP-EDQRd, the trajectories were 1~ns long, resulting in 10~ns of statistical sampling.